numbas/editor/docs/question/parts/mathematical-expression.rst

 .. data:: notAllowedShowStrings

     Tell the students which strings must not be included in the marking feedback, if they've used a not-allowed string?

+Example
+#######

+A question in the Numbas demo demonstrates a variety of ways of using mathematical expression parts.

+`Numbas demo: mathematical expression part type <https://numbas.mathcentre.ac.uk/question/66159/numbas-demo-mathematical-expression-part-type/>`_